Premi O Premi: Cast

-Soundtrack
+Music

 The title song released on 10 November.
 The singer of the song is Akassh.
 "Chok Chok Korlei" released on 17 November.
 The singer duo for the song is Akassh and Antara Mitra.
 24 November 3rd song "Anek Kotha Chilo" released.
 The singer of the song is Zubeen Garg.
 On 1 December "Sajna" released.
 The singer of the song is Imran Mahmudul.